ReScience/ReScience-submission/article/Larisch-2018.md

 One experiment that is not reproduced is the experiment with ten excitatory and three inhibitory neurons, using stochastic Poisson input (Fig. 5 in [@Clopath2010]).
 In the original publication, they presented the emergence of a stable receptive fields and showed that the strength of synapses depends on the input firing rate.
-Here, both features are presented with two different tasks. **TODO: describe the tasks**
+Here, we reproduce the emergence of receptive fields by presenting natural scenes and reproduce how the strength of the neuron activity influences the connectivity order.

 The second experiment not reproduced is the experiment using the same network structure but with moving input patterns (Fig. 6 in [@Clopath2010]).
 @Clopath2010 demonstrated with this experiment that the strength of synapses can depend on the temporal order of emergent spikes and that the receptive field moves over the time, if the input is moving.
-The synapse weight development, depending on the temporal order of spikes, is reproduced by another task.
+We reproduce the synapse weight development, depending on the temporal order of spikes.
 The moving receptive fields are not reproduced here, but by reproducing receptive fields generally, we assume that moving receptive fields would emerge with the here proposed reimplementation.

 ## Reimplementation